 - Issuing and recording dividends paid to shareholders

-Directors must, at all times, dispense their duties and responsibilities to the company inline with the ‘Directors Responsibilities’ laid out in section 171 to 177 of the Companies Act 2006.
+Directors must dispense their duties and responsibilities in line with the ‘Directors Responsibilities’ laid out in section 171 to 177 of the Companies Act 2006.

-In some companies in which the directors and shareholders are different people, directors are sometimes given additional powers in the articles of association or permitted to make certain decisions upon written approval of the shareholders.
+In some companies, typically those in which shareholders and directors are different people, the articles of association prescribe additional powers to directors or at least permit the directors to make certain decisions upon written approval from members.

 These types of decisions may include:

 - authorising the transfer or issue of shares